matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 ### Priority: `0xff`

-This is a zkSync Era specific transaction type related to a [L1 -> L2 transaction](../../how-to/send-transaction-l1-l2.md).
+Since Ethereum L1 has no concept of interacting with other layers, this is a zkSync Era specific transaction type related to [L1 -> L2 transactions](../../how-to/send-transaction-l1-l2.md).

 ## Transaction statuses